 The Regulations should not be seen as a replacement for office procedure manuals but should be seen as ancillary to them.
 This is particularly important in respect of work practises.

-As Romanian Private companies and businesses continue to expand there will be a growing need for all companies to put in place regulations and policies which allow for the employer and employees to have a good working relationship.
+As Romanian Law companies and businesses continue to expand there will be a growing need for all companies to put in place regulations and policies which allow for the employer and employees to have a good working relationship.
 We consider that a properly drafted set of Regulations and policies whilst being seen initially as an un-necessary expense will be the grounds for a successful basis for working relationship.
 Employers should carefully think about the regulations for their company and ensure that they are drafted so as to fit their particular requirements.
 A one size fits all policy will cause problems in the future.